Welcome to Anetta Documentation

 Please, follow carefully the next 4 steps:

-• Edit the docker-compose.yml file to make sure the following two parameters are properly set:
+file to make sure the following two parameters are properly set:image:

 environment: